fhalab/evSeq/docs/comp/usage.md

 (OPTIONAL) You may replace the bases at the known mutagenized positions with "NNN" as the codon.
 Doing so forces `evSeq` to return the sequence identified at these positions (e.g., from a site-saturation mutagenesis library), whether or not it matches the parent.
 If you know where your mutations will occur, this is the recommended way to use `evSeq`; any off-target mutations not given by "NNN" will still be identified and reported.

 #### `evSeq` Index Plates
 As currently deployed, up to 8 plates (`DI01`–`DI08`) can be input in a single `evSeq` run.
 No more than 8 rows should thus ever be filled in this form of `refseq` file.
-An example Default `refseq` format is given in the `evSeq` GitHub repository [here](../../examples/refseqs/DefaultRefSeqs.csv).

 ### Detailed `refseq`
+An example Detailed `refseq` format is given in the `evSeq` GitHub repository [here](../../examples/refseqs/DetailedRefSeqs.csv).

-This form of the file allows for a different reference sequence in each well of the analyzed plates.
+This form of the file allows for a different reference sequence in each _well_ of the analyzed plates, rather than the same reference sequence in every well of a given plate.
 In addition to the column headers given in [Default `refseq`](#default-refseq), this form of the file has a required `Well` column, enabling specification of a different `FPrimer`, `RPrimer`, and `VariableRegion` for each well in the input plates.
 As currently deployed, up to 8 plates (`DI01`–`DI08`) can be input in a single `evSeq` run, so no more than 768 rows should ever be filled in this form of `refseq` file.
-An example Detailed `refseq` format is given in the `evSeq` GitHub repository [here](../../examples/refseqs/DetailedRefSeqs.csv).

 **When using this form of `refseq`, the `detailed_refseq` flag must be set** (see next sections for details).

+## `folder`
+This is the folder containing the fastq or fastq.gz files generated during next-gen sequencing.
+Once activated, `evSeq` will...

+1. Look in this folder to find all filenames containing `_R1_` or `_R2_`.
+2. Match forward and reverse files by the name preceding the identified `_R1_` or `_R2_`.
+For instance, the files `CHL1_S193_L001_R1_001.fastq.gz` and `CHL1_S193_L001_R2_001.fastq.gz` would be matched because the text preceding the `_R1_` and `_R2_`, `CHL1_S193_L001`, matches for both files.
+The file with the `_R1_` is designated the forward read file and the file with the `_R2_` is designated the reverse read file.

+Note that both files without a `_R1_` or `_R2_` in their name and files for which no matching partner is identified will be ignored; all ignored files are recorded in the [log file](outputs.md#evseqlog).
+If multiple forward-reverse file pairs are identified, `evSeq` will raise an error.

+In special cases the forward read file can be passed in as the folder argument and the reverse read file can be passed in as the optional argument `fastq_r`.
+See the entry on `fastq_r` in the [Optional Arguments](#optional-arguments) section for more detail.
 ## Using `evSeq` from the command line or GUI
 ### Command line
-Thanks to `setuptools` `entry_points`, the main functionality of `evSeq` can be accessed from the command line as if it were added to `PATH` by running:
+Running `evSeq` from the command line is the most straightforward way to use the program.
+Thanks to `setuptools` `entry_points`, `evSeq` can be accessed from the command line after installation as if it were added to `PATH` by running:
 ```
-evSeq refseq data_dir --OPTIONAL_ARGS [ARG_VALUE] --FLAGS
+evSeq refseq folder --OPTIONAL_ARGS ARG_VALUE --FLAGS
 ```
-where `evSeq` has been set up in PATH, `refseq` is the .csv file containing information about the experiment described above, and `data_dir` is the directory that contains the raw .fastq files for the experiment.
+where `refseq` is the .csv file containing information about the experiment described above, and `folder` is the directory that contains the raw `.fastq` files (.gz or unzipped) for the experiment.

 For information on optional arguments and flags, run
 ```